 3.0) There are two routes for an order with the Cabinet Shop.
 How the order was made determines the route an order will take.

-3.2) Orders that are submitted for quotation will only move to our production system when final approval and payment is made.
+3.2) Orders that are submitted for a quotation will only move to our production system when final approval and payment are made.
 This service is designed to make sure that you receive all the necessary assistance for your product.

-3.4) Once a quote is accepted it will move from the design department to production department.
-If additional changes are required after the point of design acceptance a fee may be incurred for handling, restocking, wastage and extra design time.
+3.4) Once a quote is approved it will move from the design department to the pre production department.
+If additional changes are required after the point of design acceptance a fee may be incurred for handling, restocking, wastage, and extra design time.

 4.5) Very large orders & Mixed Materials - 8 to 10 Weeks.

 4.6) Handles - 2 to 5 Working Days (Delivery)